 Supportive care for the side effects of treatment

 Many people, particularly those with higher grade tumors, will receive a combination of treatments.
 Some types of treatment may later affect fertility.
 If this side effect is permanent, it might cause infertility.
 This means you may not be able to have children.
 Both men and women can be affected.
 Ask your healthcare team about fertility preservation choices before starting treatment.

 How do I manage osteosarcoma?

 Managing a cancer diagnosis can be a life-changing event for both the person and the family.
 Each person decides how to adapt to the diagnosis.
-If physically able, some people find it helpful to keep their pre-diagnosis daily routine such as spending time with family and friends, going to work, and taking part in trips and other activities.
+If physically able, some people find it helpful to keep their prediagnosis daily routine, such as spending time with family and friends, going to work, and taking part in trips and other activities.
 Other people find the diagnosis life-changing and decide to rethink how they spend their time.
 An important factor in your decision will be the long-term outlook, or prognosis, for the osteosarcoma.

-Prognosis for osteosarcoma depends on:
+The prognosis for osteosarcoma depends on:

 The extent of the disease